 Liberty Leadership Academys proposed budget supports our mission of creating happy and productive citizens in a wholesome and morale environment based on cultural literacy and personal relationships.
 The budget invest in proven curriculum, such as Core Knowledge, that are designed so that every student finishes the program culturally literate.
 The budget also provides money for leadership development in the form of Covey Seven Habits of Highly Effective People training.
-A wholesome and moral environment will require intentional The and hands planning on support. budget provides the needed administrators, teachers, and support staff to accomplish our goals.
+A wholesome and moral environment will require intentional planning and hands on support.
+The budget provides the needed administrators, teachers, and support staff to accomplish our goals.